 And once your kids start to think that winning is everything, they can easily become sore losers.

-But here’s the good news!
 Family board games are a terrific way to start even the youngest members of your family learning how to lose with grace.
-And having a regular family game night will provide the necessary repitition for the lesson to stick!
+And equally important – they can practice winning with grace as well.

 Board Games Help Teach Kids Not To Be Sore Losers